testcontainers/testcontainers-native/demo/google-test/README.md

-# Using Testcontainers C in Google Test
+# Using Testcontainers Native in Google Test

-Demonstrates usage of Testcontainers C in [Google Test](https://github.com/google/googletest).
+Demonstrates usage of Testcontainers Native in [Google Test](https://github.com/google/googletest).
 See [test.cpp](./test.cpp) for the code.

 ## Run the demo